 Does kawaii create pockets of happiness in tough, urban environments?
 You can run but you can’t hide from cute culture in Japan.
 Since ancient times, this has been a land of multiple gods from nature and the animal kingdom.
 Perhaps one takes the form of a giant teddy bear in the sky, riding a unicorn, shooting pastel confetti from a spray gun over the entire nation.

 Culinary perfection is served with a side of theatre.
 Even B-grade laneway joints stun the world’s best chefs.
-I once winced over tsukemono pickles; now down them like candy.
-Feared oden with its parts resembling alien tentacles; now plan autumn trips to eat it.
+I once winced over tsukemono pickles and feared oden with its parts resembling alien tentacles.
+Now I down them like candy.
 My tastes sit somewhere between sushi and ramen and not quite game for grilled chicken offal and fermented squid guts.